-A Bureau scientist visits each school at least once, usually coinciding with the first field trip of the academic year.
-During field trips, scientists discuss coastal issues pertaining to the area that the students are visiting, coastal issues concerning the entire State of Texas, and careers in science.
+A Bureau scientist participated in all field trips during the 2022-23 academic year.
+During field trips, scientists discuss coastal issues pertaining to the area that the students are visiting, coastal issues concerning the entire State of Texas, and any interesting observations or changes at the beach monitoring sites.
 These visits serve not only to enhance scientific instruction but also to give students insight into science as a career and the chance to discuss coastal community concerns.